aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2021/April 2021.md

 - [ ] What is Article - 311 ?
 What provisions does it provide for civil servants ?
 - [ ] Does HC have to seek permission of SC before appointing retired judges under Article - 224A ?
 What is the role of President & SC in this regards ?
 - [ ] HCs with highest vacancies & pending cases ?
-- [ ] #indices : World Press Freedom Index by Reports without Borders - 142/180
-- [ ] #committees : What is the significance of Narasimham Committee Reports - I & II - 1991,1998 ?
-How they stand to the test of time ?
-What is its impact on Indian Economy ?
 - [ ] What are the provisions of Narcotic Drugs & Psychotropic Substances Act, 1985 ?
 What is PIT NDPS, 1998 ?
 - [ ] What is Single Convention on Narcotic Drugs ?
 What is Convention on Psychotropic Substances ?
 What is UN Convention Against Illicit Traffic in NDPS ?
 What is the extent of complainse of NDPS Act, 1985 with the above conventions ?
 - [ ] What are the role sof Central & State govts. wrt Narcotic Drugs & Psychotropic Substances ?